The Roots Of Loneliness Project: Explore 80+ Types Of Loneliness

 - Additionally, it can arise during routine moments like eating a meal, reading the morning paper, or even watching a television show that would have been enjoyed with the person being grieved.

 - Also includes: Loneliness During Holidays; Loneliness At Christmas

 - As its name suggests, holiday loneliness pops up around holidays that are typically spent socializing with other people — including Thanksgiving and Christmas.

 - This type of loneliness is common and can affect anyone from divorcees to the elderly, those living far away from family, parents whose children have moved away, and those who are grieving the loss of someone they love.

 - Holidays can be especially difficult because those who are lonely may feel the sting of being alone more intensely during traditionally happy celebrations, especially when it seems like everyone else is busy enjoying the spirit of the season.

 - Also includes: Intelligence And Loneliness; High-Intelligence Loneliness

 - A person may experience intellectual loneliness when they don’t feel intellectually stimulated by their family, friends, or peers.

-- When someone is much smarter than those around them, they may struggle to connect with others, especially if they don’t feel like they can share their ideas or interests, or that those ideas or interests won’t be understood.
+- When someone is much smarter than those around them, they may struggle to connect with others, especially if they don’t feel like they can share their ideas or interests, or think that they won’t be understood.

 - Also includes: Loneliness Of Leadership